adamayres/gulp-wrap/README.md

 ```

 This gulp plugin wraps the stream contents in a template.
 If you want the stream contents to be the templates use the [gulp-template](https://github.com/sindresorhus/gulp-template) plugin.

+## Template

+The stream contents will be available in the template using the `contents` key.
+Properties from the vinyl file will be available in the template under the `file` object and are local to that stream.
+User supplied `data` values will always take precedence over namespace clashes with the file properties.

 ## API